 At the station platform, riders load into one of three trains, each with three rows of eight seats.
-The ride experience is slightly different among the front, middle, and last rows.
+The ride experience is slightly different depending on if you are sitting in the front, middle, or last rows.
 For the full effect of a dive coaster's first drop, however, you really should sit in the front row.

 If you don’t want to wait for the front, grab one of the outside seats of the other rows.
 Even though Valravn is a floorless coaster, the middle two seats in the second and third rows have a platform that connects the cars.
 It obstructs the view below the train.

 Valravn implements the latest vest-style, over-the-shoulder restraints from B&M that it has used on recent models like GateKeeper, Banshee, and Thunderbird.

 They offer a great deal of comfort but still allow plenty of movement, so riders can fly out of their seats (safely, of course) during the drops and zero-G elements.

 As the train dispatches from the station, it makes a quick 180-degree turn toward the lift hill.
 When riders crest the top of the first hill, they get a great a view of the north side of the park with glimpses of Millennium Force, Top Thrill Dragster, and Rougarou.

 A slow 90-degree carousel turn 223 feet in the air provides a fantastic panoramic view of the rest of the park and Lake Erie beyond.
 I had the rare opportunity to experience Valravn at sunrise, and the view of the sun peeking through the horizon was a sight I won’t soon forget.

 Just as I was beginning to get comfortable soaking in the gorgeous views, the train tipped over the edge at a frightening 45-degree angle and left me and my fellow riders dangling helplessly and staring straight down at the ground for a precarious few seconds (that felt like forever).
 This was the prelude to the coaster's signature dive.